Stay in Touch

 If you receive suspicious emails or phone calls, you can call the FEMA Helpline at 1-800-621-3362 to verify if a FEMA call or email is legitimate.

-• We may reach out to you a few different ways to confirm your eligibility for a type of assistance, such as home inspection or lodging program.
+We may reach out to you a few different ways to confirm your eligibility for a type of assistance, such as for a home inspection or lodging program.

 Contact us at 1-800-621-3362 or visit us at a Disaster Recovery Center (DRC) to make corrections to your application.
 You can upload documents to your application online.

-For help to create or sign into your account: Visit the Login.gov Help Center.
+For help creating or signing into your account: Visit the Login.gov Help Center.

 NOTE: Login.gov can’t answer questions about your application or information in your account, or questions about other technical issues on DisasterAssistance.gov.